Yup, that’s So and So’s track … and what story does it tell?

 Both “true” and “apparent” track are subjective terms.
 The top outer most outline of the track (apparent track) is often used as a measurement of its dimensions.
 For a useful discussion of this issue read: Falkingham, P.L.
 2016.
 Applying objective methods to subjective track outlines; chap.
 4 in P.L.
 Falkingham, D. Marty, and A. Richter (eds.), Dinosaur Tracks: The Next Steps.
 Indiana University Press, Bloomington, Indiana.

-Using the true track for measuring tracks will be more consistent.
+Seeing and measuring tracks by use of the true track will give one a more accurate idea of actual foot size, be more consistent, and keeps everyone using the same measurements.
 Variations in track measurements collected with this method are still possible, but will be reduced.

 Finding the true track, well there’s the rub, if for no other reason than it can be a very fine distinction.